leviizu/Data-Modeling-ELT-project-S3-Snowpipe-SQS-Snowflake-dbt-Tableau-/README.md

 The idea of the project is to demonstrate my ability to work on ELT projects on an end to end capacity; From extraction through modelling to visualisation:

 - Here normalized start up investment data is downlowded from kaggle via https://www.kaggle.com/datasets/justinas/startup-investments?select=people.csv
-- The data is stored in an S3 bucket, user, roles are created and necessary permissions are set
+- The data is stored in an S3 bucket after  user, roles have been created and necessary permissions set up
+- Tables with field names and data types will be created through ddl sql queries on snowflake
-- A snowpipe pipeline is set up and automated via sqs messaging service
+- A snowpipe pipeline is set up in snowflake and automated via sqs messaging service
 - This sqs messaging service's linked to the S3 bucket and triggers the snowpipe pipeline to extract and load data to snowflake whenever a new file will be dumped into the S3 bucket

-#### User
-AWS user with programmatic access is created with attached AWS S3 full access policy

-#### Role
-A new role is created under `another aws account` with third party access activated and external id along side AWS S3 full access policy assigned

-#### Dataset
-normalized dataset are downloaded from Kaggle and uploaded into S3 bucket

-#### Extract and load
-Snowpipe is set up to extract and load files from S3 to Snowflake

-#### Messaging
-SQS service is set up and tested at the bucket level to alert snowpipe whenever there is a new file demped into the bucket
+- conceptual, logical and physical models are designed utilizing a hybrid combination of Kimball and One Big Table methods
+- The data architecture contains three layers; staging layer, warehouse layer, Analytics layer(OBT)
+- Physical implementation of different layers will be in dbt
+- dbt files are created and version control is established
+- The different layers are created, and generic test like unique and not_nulls are performed on the models
+- Single tests to assert positive outcomes for certain values are also performed
+- Model is built
+- OBTs are visualised on Tableau

 ### Architecture Design